This resource from the Intellectual Property Office includes information and guidance regarding Intellectual Property and copyright.

 This guide, co-produced by The National Archives (TNA), explains the provisions of the Data Protection Act 2018 relevant to the use of personal data in archiving (including archiving by museums).

 This AIM Success Guide is intended for museums and other cultural organisations wanting to understand how they should be responding to the General Data Protection Regulation (GDPR).
-Clicking the link on this page will open the PDF document on the AIM website.

 The relationship between museums and copyright can at times be complicated and requires high levels of knowledge and understanding.
 This article considers why copyright is an important issue for museums, galleries and other cultural heritage organisations.